tauthethirtythird/io_qp2_rule_kor/readme.md

 ## Mods

+Mod是在遊戲開始前可選的主動增加遊戲難度的方式，基本上只有壞處沒有好處，但是開啟Mod（或特定的Mod組合）後爬到特定高度可以獲得成就
-Mods are effects you can choose before the game starts that increase difficulty, that basically only have downsides and no upsides, but mods (and certain mod combos) can give out achievements upon reaching certain floors.
+Mods are ways you can increase the difficulty before starting a run, with basically only downsides and no upsides, but activating mods (or specific mod combinations) and reaching certain altitudes can grant achievements

+Mod總共有9個，每個都對應一個特殊效果可以獨立開關，在背景設定中呈現為塔羅牌，下文會在每個Mod的名稱後註明，章節最後也有一個表格用於速查
-There are a total of 9 mods, each has a special effect that can individually be turned on/off
+There are a total of 9 mods, each corresponding with a special effect that can be individually toggled, with the setting having them as Tarot Cards, a description will be written after the mod name below, there will also be a table for convenience at the end of the chapter

-### Expert (Tarot Card: Emperor)
+### Expert (The Emperor)

 Each aspect gets slightly harder:

 1. Garbage enters instantaneously, rather than consecutively going up line by line
 1. Garbage messiness is increased
-1. Removes system of decreasing targeting factor in danger
+1. Removes system of decreasing `targeting factor` when in danger

-### No Hold (Tarot Card: Temperance)
+### No Hold (Temperance)

 Disables holding

-### Messier Garbage (Tarot Card: Wheel of Fortune)
+### Messier Garbage (Wheel of Fortune)

 Garbage messiness noticeably increases

-### Gravity (Tarot Card: The Tower)
+### Gravity (The Tower)

 Gravity noticeably increases

+Lock delay table for the ten floors: 30, 29, 28, 27, 26, 24, 22, 20, 18, 16

-### Volatile Garbage (Tarot Card: Strength)
+### Volatile Garbage (Strength)

 Garbage entering from the bottom is multiplied by 2x (The inner system is actually received garbage x2, and cancelling is also x2)

-This mod can speed up progress at the start, but at the later portion of the game yields more threats than advantages, so basically it is a negative impact mod (Unless in speedrunning, which needs separate discussion)
+> This mod can speed up progress at the start, but poses too much of a threat in the endgame, whether its final effect is positive or negative is dependent on what type of play

-### Double Hole Garbage (Tarot Card: The Devil)
+### Double Hole Garbage (The Devil)

 Every line of garbage has a chance to have two holes

-### Invisible (Tarot Card: The Hermit)
+### Invisible (The Hermit)

+Pieces placed becomes invisible

-Pieces the player placed will become invisible, but every 5 seconds the board flashes once
+Every 5 seconds the whole board flashes which can be convenient for digging

-### All-Spin (Tarot Card: The Magician)
+### All-Spin (The Magician)

 (See spin rules at the start) Upgrades non-T tetromino from mini spins into full spins, making them send lines*2 attack similarly to T-Spins

 But the cost is when a player clears lines (Accurately it should be the text that appears on the left after hard dropping, non-line-clear spins count too), if the action text is the exact same, then a fully covered garbage line with a reverse tally counter of the floor number+5 appears at the bottom of the board as punishment, when the player does an unpunished line clear all tallies decrease by 1, upon reaching zero the punishment lines turn into a one-hole garbage line with the hole being in the same spot as the number previously was.

-This is the only mod that can have a positive effect if the player has a certain level of skill in it.
+> Only mod that can give a more positive effect after the player reaeches a certain skill level

-### Duo (Tarot Card: The Lovers)
+### Duo (The Lovers)

-Players with supporter can invite others to play with themselves as a two-player game in this mode, the game ends when both players die
+Players with supporter can invite others to play with themselves in this two-player mode

-Both players' attack sent to others are halved
+To one of the people, most output values will be halved, for example sent attacks and accumulated climb speed xp etc.

-After one player dies the other player can do revive task(s) to revive their teammate, the tasks are divided into six grades ABCDEF, listed below
+After both players die the game ends, but after one player dies the other player can do revive task(s) to revive their teammate, the tasks are divided into six grades ABCDEF, listed below

 | difficulty | code id | value | name | tag type(?) | removed by mod |
 | - | - | - | - | - | - |